Biosignature: Europa Clipper

 NASA's Europa Clipper probe is designed as a flyby mission to Jupiter's smallest Galilean moon, Europa.
-Set to launch in 2024, this probe will investigate the potential for habitability on Europa.
+The mission launched in October 2024 and is set to reach Europa in April 2030, where it will investigate the potential for habitability on Europa.
 Europa is one of the best candidates for biosignature discovery in the Solar System because of the scientific consensus that it retains a subsurface ocean, with two to three times the volume of water on Earth.
 Evidence for this subsurface ocean includes: